Emily Yaple

-Emily Claire Yaple (born May 23, 2002) is an American professional soccer player who plays as a winger or midfielder for 2.
-Frauen-Bundesliga club SC Sand.
+Emily Claire Yaple (born May 23, 2002) is an American professional soccer player who plays as a winger or midfielder.
 She played college soccer for the Pittsburgh Panthers and the Florida Gators.

 Early life

 Yaple grew up in Erie, Pennsylvania, with her two parents and twin brother Hunter.
 She participated in gymnastics as a child as well as soccer, joining the Erie Admirals club team in elementary school.
 She then switched to Beadling SC and spent four years with the team.
 Finally, Yaple rounded out her youth career with the Western New York Flash Academy program, making the one hour and forty minute drive to Elma, New York three times a week.

 Originally, Yaple attended Villa Maria Academy, where she was a three-year starter.
 In her senior year, she transferred to Fort LeBoeuf High School so she could graduate in December and start college early.
 The move was a successful one, as Yaple broke Fort LeBoeuf's goal record in her single season of play and was subsequently named to the 2019 High School All-American Watch List.
 She officially signed with the University of Pittsburgh in mid-November and made the move a month later.